 If a property needs repairs to make it a safe and comfortable place to live and the person is a home owner, a home improvement agency (HIA) may be able to offer help with organising these.
 They usually offer information about paying for the work, technical advice, help with finding and dealing with a builder plus offer associated information to enable the older person to stay put.
 Many employ a handyperson who can undertake smaller repair jobs at low cost.
-To find your nearest HIA go to the website of the National Co-ordinating Body for HIAs, Foundations, www.foundations.uk.com or grants to help with urgent works.
-Equity release is an option for some people, dependent upon the value of the home, age and income, good financial advice is important before taking out equity release loans.
+To find your nearest HIA go to the website of the National Co-ordinating Body for HIAs, Foundations, www.foundations.uk.com is an option for some people, dependent upon the value of the home, age and income, good financial advice is important before taking out equity release loans.